The Power (Snap! song): Chart performance

 "The Power" peaked at number one on both the Canadian RPM Dance/Urban chart and the US Billboard Dance Club Play chart.
 In Europe, the single peaked at number one in Greece, Luxembourg, the Netherlands, Spain, Switzerland and the United Kingdom, as well as on the Eurochart Hot 100.
 In the UK, it topped the UK Singles Chart during the weeks of 25 March and 1 April 1990.
 Additionally, "The Power" made it into the top 10 also in Austria, Belgium, Finland, Ireland, Italy, Norway, Portugal, Sweden and West Germany.
-Outside Europe, it peaked at number-one in Zimbabwe, number two on both the Billboard Hot 100 and the Cash Box Top 100 in the US, number six in New Zealand and number 13 in Australia.
+Outside Europe, it peaked at number-one in Israel and Zimbabwe, number two on both the Billboard Hot 100 and the Cash Box Top 100 in the US, number six in New Zealand and number 13 in Australia.
 The single earned a gold record in Australia, Germany, the Netherlands, Sweden and Switzerland, as well as a silver record in the UK.
 In Spain and the US, it was awarded with a platinum record.